Training Language Models to Explain Their Own Computations: Related Work

 \subsection{Chain-of-Thought Faithfulness}

-Language models can be asked to verbalize their thought processes through chain-of-thought prompting, which offers a way for external monitoring~\citep{korbak2025chainthoughtmonitorabilitynew,baker2025monitoringreasoningmodelsmisbehavior}, but prior work has found that these verbalizations can be unfaithful to their true decision-making processes~\citep{turpin2023language,lanham2023measuringfaithfulnesschainofthoughtreasoning,barez2025cot,chen2025reasoningmodelsdontsay}.
-This line of work directly inspires our hint ablation task setup, while our work attempts to remedy the unfaithfulness through a training objective that enforces consistency between model verbalization and their actual mechanisms.
+Language models can be asked to verbalize their thought processes through chain-of-thought, which offers a way for external monitoring~\citep{korbak2025chainthoughtmonitorabilitynew,baker2025monitoringreasoningmodelsmisbehavior}, but prior work has found that these verbalizations can be unfaithful to their true decision-making processes~\citep{turpin2023language,lanham2023measuringfaithfulnesschainofthoughtreasoning,barez2025cot,chen2025reasoningmodelsdontsay}.
+This directly inspired our hint ablation task setup, where our work attempted to remedy unfaithfulness through training directly on the models' own decision rules.